melikegecer/BachelorsThesis/README.md

 # CTS (Comment To Speech) &emsp;/&emsp; Bachelor's Degree Project
+Technologies used; Java 8, JavaParser, FreeTTS, MBROLA and NetBeans IDE

 - **CTS** : The main plug-in of CTS
 - **CTSSettings** : Second plug-in to change properties of TTS (Text To Speech)